nicholaswmin/dyno/src/threadpool/README.md

 #### `pool.removeAllListeners(eventName)`

-Removes all listener of a given event, across all threads.
+Removes all listeners of a given event, across all threads.

 #### `pool.emit(eventName, data)`